frowningbear/First-Try/README.md

 Hello, my name is Tedwood.
 Fuchsia will be joining us soon.

-Useful WordPress Functions

-This is a list of useful WordPress functions that I often reference to enhance or clean up my sites.
-Please be careful and make backups.

 - [Section Title](#thelink)

 ## Hide WordPress Update Nag to All But Admins